coleifer/peewee/docs/peewee/api.rst

         query AST.
 Python values, such as integers, strings, floats, etc. are treated as parameterized values.

-        :returns: The updated Context object.
+        :return: The updated Context object.

     .. method:: literal(keyword)

         Append a string-literal to the current query AST.

-        :returns: The updated Context object.
+        :return: The updated Context object.

     .. method:: parse(node)

         :param Node node: Instance of a Node subclass.
-        :returns: a 2-tuple consisting of (sql, parameters).
+        :return: a 2-tuple consisting of (sql, parameters).

         Convert the given node to a SQL AST and return a 2-tuple consisting of the SQL query and the parameters.

     .. method:: query()

-        :returns: a 2-tuple consisting of (sql, parameters) for the context.
+        :return: a 2-tuple consisting of (sql, parameters) for the context.

 Constants and Helpers